Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Introduction

-An estimated 10.8 million adults in England are drinking at levels that pose some risk to their health and 1.6 million may have some level of alcohol dependence.
-Although not all of these need specialist treatment, a proportion of them will benefit from a brief intervention.
-Alcohol is the third leading risk factor for death and disability after smoking and obesity and has been identified as a causal factor in more than 60 medical conditions including cirrhosis of the liver, heart disease, depression, pancreatitis and stroke as well as a number of cancers.
+An estimated 22%1 of adults in England regularly drink in excess of the Chief Medical Officers’ guidelines with 608,416 adults estimated to be alcohol dependent in England2.
+Alcohol is a leading risk factor for death and disability in England has been identified as a causal factor in more than 200 diseases3 including cirrhosis of the liver, heart disease, depression, pancreatitis and stroke as well as a number of cancers.
 Alcohol can be a long-term condition and dependent individuals may experience many health problems and are frequent users of health services.
 Excessive alcohol consumption is a major cause of preventable premature death.

-The consequences of alcohol misuse are worse in the North West of England than other regions of the UK, and Blackpool has high levels of alcohol-related harm (health, disorder, violence) for the size of the population.
+The consequences of alcohol misuse are worse in the North West and North East of England than other regions of England, and Blackpool has high levels of alcohol-related harm (health, disorder, violence) for the size of the population.

 A busy NTE has its associated problems.
 The effects of alcohol and drugs and the concentration of people are two factors, among others, which can spark aggression and high demand for emergency services.
-Alcohol is a common factor in crime, with 3,239 alcohol-related crimes in Blackpool (Jan-21 to Dec-21) an increase of 28% compared with the previous 12-month period.
-Just over a third (34%) of violence against the person offences in the town centre are linked to alcohol.3
+Alcohol is a common factor in crime, with 3,097 alcohol-related crimes in Blackpool (April-24 to Mar-25) of which 2,180 involved violence.
+The number of alcohol related crimes in Blackpool has remained fairly consistent since 2022.
+58% of alcohol related violent crime occurred in three wards, Claremont, Talbot and Bloomfield7.

-The most effective strategies to reduce alcohol-related harm from a public health perspective include, in rank order, price increases, restrictions on the physical availability of alcohol, restrictions on alcohol advertising, licensing, brief interventions with at-risk drinkers, and treatment of drinkers with alcohol dependence.4
+Effective strategies to reduce alcohol-related harm from a public health perspective can include, interventions which increase price, restrictions on the physical availability of alcohol, restrictions on alcohol advertising, licensing policy, brief-interventions with at-risk drinkers, and treatment of drinkers with alcohol dependence8

 Patterns of consumption

 Alcohol-related harm is largely determined by the volume of alcohol consumed and the frequency of drinking occasions.
 As such, the risk of harm is directly related to levels and patterns of consumption.
 However, there can be a considerable lag between alcohol consumption and alcohol-related harm, particularly for chronic conditions where the lag can be many years.
-In England a quarter of the population are drinking at above low risk levels so may benefit from some level of intervention.
-Harm can be short-term and instantaneous, due to intoxication or long-term, from continuous exposure to the toxic effect of alcohol or from developing dependence
+In England around 23% of adults regularly drink in excess of the Chief Medical Officers’ guidelines15, with similar levels in Blackpool (see figure 1).
+Harm can be short-term and instantaneous, due to intoxication or long-term, from continuous exposure to the toxic effect of alcohol or from developing dependence.

 To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis.
-The Chief Medical Officers' guidelines for both men and women are that:5
+The Chief Medical Officers' guidelines for both men and women are:

 • If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.

-Figure 3 gives estimates for the number of the population drinking at increasing and higher risk levels.
 The more units regularly consumed per day increases the risk factor, whilst binge drinkers could drink at any level normally with an occasional binge.
 Dependent drinkers are predominantly a subset of either increasing risk or higher risk drinkers, however recovering drinkers could be abstinent but remain dependent.
-The risk of harm from alcohol is directly related to levels and patterns of consumption.

 Adults who abstain from drinking 17.3% 16.2%